dabeng/user-experience-improvement-strategies/README.md

 ### Do not overuse scrollbars.
 * Anytime, do not keep more than 3 parallel horizontal scrollbars in the full browser width view.
-* Do not nest div with scrollbars.
+* Do not nest divs with scrollbar.

 ### Anytime, we just provide users with only one edit status.

 ### Replace the abrupt alerts with customized warnning messages.

+### Do not overuse UI libraries.

+### Do not overuse pagination, maybe the filter + dynamic loading is engouh.